Rooted in our purpose of sustaining energy and water for life, we have established a net-zero by 2050 target for our business operations.

 Working with governments and regulators to develop effective Integrated Resource Plans (IRPs)

-We will continue to develop and announce interim targets as we progress our work affirming that the transition to net-zero meets the needs of our stakeholders.
+We expect to continue to develop and announce interim targets as we progress our work affirming that the transition to net-zero meets the needs of our stakeholders.

 Algonquin is dedicated to its role as a steward of energy and water assets, and has demonstrated significant emissions reduction results to date.

 Sustainability is a key foundation of our business and is one of our three strategic pillars.
-It underpins the way we operate our business, whether through investments, acquisitions, or day-to-day operations.
+It is an important consideration in how we operate our business, whether through investments, acquisitions, or day-to-day operations.